Civil Engineering B.S.CE.

 The Curriculum for the B.S. in Civil Engineering

 Students must meet University requirements.
-Note that the University's Sustainability (SU) requirement is built into the Civil Engineering Curriculum.
+Note that the University's Sustainability (SU) and Quantitative Reasoning (QR) requirements are built into the Civil Engineering curriculum.
 Minimum of 128 credits required.

 |Univ FWIL: Foundational Writing & Information Literacy||3|